EthanHNguyen/ethanhnguyen.github.io/_pages/about.md

   - /about.html
 ---

-Welcome!
-I'm Ethan.
-You'll often find me building new apps and taking long hikes & bike rides. :D
+Welcome to my blog!
+Thanks for stopping by.
+I'm Ethan Nguyen.
+I recently graduated Vanderbilt University with a Bachelor's of Science (Computer Science) in May 2023.
+Since then, I have been working as a full-time software engineer at Capital One building a brand new system to decide credit card applications.
+Previously, each credit card product had their own application system but this work will combine all products onto one platform.
+I'm also continuing my education as a part-time remote student at Georgia Tech to obtain a Master's of Science (Computer Science).
+My professional interests span distributed systems and machine learning.

-Here, you'll find my thoughts on different things software.
+In my free time, I love spending time outdoors running, hiking, and cycling.

 ## Contact
 I am always looking for new opportunities to learn and grow.
-Feel free to email me at hello [at] ethannguyen.anonaddy.com.
+Feel free to email me at [my first name].h.nguyen [at] protonmail.com.